Danielosid/Automatic-Misogyny-Identification/README.md

 # Automatic-Misogyny-Identification
  ## Description
- This is an __University Project__ which automatically identifies misogynous content in Twitter posts in italian language.
+ This is an __University Project__ which automatically identifies misogynous content in Twitter posts in italian language based on train data.
  ## Setup
  Run in terminal:
  ```